 - Ensure that the device you are attending from has a working webcam and microphone.

-- The workshop will not always end on the given time.
-This being a hands-on and interactive workshop, it may not always end on the given time.
+- This being a hands-on and interactive workshop, it may not always end on the given time.
 Please be prepared burn that midnight oil.

 - Workshop will consist of many homework assignments and students will be expected to complete the same within the given time.
 This will require you to commit time outside the duration of the workshop, so kindly plan for the same.